open-sauced/docs/docs/features/repo-pages.md

 The charts on our repository pages offer a visual representation of key project metrics:

-- **Contributors Overview**: Our bar chart shows contributions by internal, new, and recurring contributors, helping you understand the distribution of contributions and the project's ability to attract new contributors.
+- **Contributors Overview**: Our bar chart shows contributions by internal, new, and recurring contributors, exibiting the distribution of contributions and the project's ability to attract new contributors.
 - **Issue Resolution Trends**: Our line graphs display the number of issues opened versus those closed within specified periods, offering insights into the effectiveness of problem resolution and how issue volume changes over time.
 - **Pull Request Dynamics**: Analyze pull request activity by the numbers of pull requests opened, closed, and merged.
 This provides an overview of collaboration efficiency and code review processes.
 - **Stars and Forks Over Time**: The number of stars and forks the project receives over time, illustrating the project's growth in popularity and its spread within the developer community.